cardano-foundation/CIPs/CIP-0123/README.md

 ## Abstract
 <!-- A short (\~200 word) description of the proposed solution and the technical issue being addressed. -->

-While the Cardano network has proved to be highly reliable, it is necessary to consider how the Cardano network can be recovered in the unlikely event of a major failure where the network does not recover itself.
-This CIP considers three representative scenarios and explains in outline how the chain could recover if each of these situations were to arise: Scenario 1 -- Long-Lived Network Partition; Scenario 2 -- Failure to Make Blocks for an Extended Period of Time;  Scenario 3: Bad Blocks Minted on Chain.
-Successful recovery depends on the correct procedures being followed and good communication channels being established.
-It is recommended that these communication channels are established now, and regular practice recoveries are undertaken, so that the community is familiar with the recovery procedures in the event that the chain does need to be recovered.
+While the Cardano mainnet has proven to be highly resilient, it is necessary to proactively consider the possible recovery mechanisms and procedures that may be required in the unlikely event of a major failure where the network is unable to recover itself.

+This CIP considers three representative scenarios and addresses specific considerations relevant in each case:

+Scenario 1 - __Long-Lived Network Partition__
+Scenario 2 - __Failure to Make Blocks for an Extended Period of Time__
+Scenario 3 - __Bad Blocks Minted on Chain__

+To ensure successful recovery in the event of a chain failure, it's crucial to establish effective communication channels and exercise recovery procedures in advance to familiarize the community and SPOs with the process.

 This CIP is based on an earlier IOHK technical report that is referenced below, supplemented by internal documentation and discussions that have not been publicly released.
 It should be considered to be a living document that is reviewed and revised on a regular basis.

 ## Motivation: why is this CIP necessary?